Lomita, California

 Lomita (Spanish for "Little hill") is a city in Los Angeles County, California, United States.
-The population was 20,921 at the 2020 census, up from 20,256 at the 2010 census.
+The population was 20,921 at the 2020 census, up slightly from 20,256 at the 2010 census.

 History

+The Gabrielino were the first to settle in the area.

 The Spanish Empire had expanded into this area when the Viceroy of New Spain commissioned Juan Rodríguez Cabrillo to explore the Pacific Ocean in 1542–1543.
 In 1767, the area became part of the Province of the Californias (Provincia de las Californias).

 In 1784, the Spanish Crown deeded Rancho San Pedro, a tract of over 75,000 acre, to soldier Juan José Domínguez.
 The rancho changed in size over the years, as Domínguez's descendants partitioned the land amongst family members, sold parcels to newly arriving settlers, or relinquished some when validating their legal claim with the Mexican government in 1828, and with the United States government in 1858.
 The Domínguez family name is still applied throughout the area, including the Dominguez Rancho Adobe historical landmark, in the unincorporated community of Rancho Dominguez, located northeast of Lomita.

 Lomita was incorporated as a city on June 30, 1964, to prevent further annexation by neighboring cities and in an attempt to curtail the development of high-rise apartment buildings.

 Lomita established a sister city relationship with Takaishi, Osaka, Japan, in October 1981.